NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/06_Creating_Management_Clusters/2 6 - Creating Management Clusters 8c073206e0314500937887bc703b61dd.md

 ![Untitled](2%206%20-%20Creating%20Management%20Clusters%208c073206e0314500937887bc703b61dd/Untitled%203.png)

-1. Assuming vSphere’s selected, provide vCenter FQDN, username and password
+1. Assuming vSphere's selected, provide vCenter FQDN, username and password
     1. Auto-determines version of vSphere
     2. For vSphere 7 and above - additional dialog will be added questioning if Tanzu is already enabled on the cluster → Determines whether TKG Management cluster can be deployed or not.
     3. Specify the SSH public key associated with the datacenter